-OCSSICI n Eight: Discussion Backgrou nd In this session, students continue their work with Educational Technology Standards 1.3.1 and 1.3.3 as they continue to produce their argument for the assessment.
-Students engage in a discussion with peers, enabling them to "analyze differing interpretations of events in U.S. History" (Social Studies Standard 4.3.1).
-This will also provide an opportunity for additional feedback on the research that students have been conducting and allow for some final adjustments to the position they will be taking before constructing the final product. to apply "skills and strategies to contribute responsibly in a group setting" is represented unication GLE 2.2.2 and has connections to this session.
-Original te ext from the Social Studies assessment is in bold .
-Prep Before class, choose a strategy for having students discuss with one another their initial conclusions on the issue(s) or topic(s) they are researching.
+Sessior Session Eight: Discussion Backgrou nd In this session, students continue their work with Educational Technology Standards 1.3.1 and 1.3.3 as they continue to produce their argument for the assessment.
+Students engage in a discussion with peers, enabling them to build understanding of how people across the world have addressed sustainability issues and analyze examples of ethnocentrism (Social Studies GLEs 2.4.1 and 3.2.2).
+This will also provide an opportunity for additional feedback on the research that students have been conducting and allow for some final adjustments to the position they will be taking before constructing the final product.
+The ability to apply "skills and strategies to contribute responsibly in a group setting" is represented by Communication GLE 2.2.2 (CCSS SL1a-d, SL3) and has connections to this session.
+Original text from the Social Studies assessment is in bold .
+Common Core State Standards Ission Prep □ Before class, choose a strategy for having students discuss with one another their initial conclusions on the issue(s) or topic(s) they are researching.
 For example, organize students into small groups around similar topics or constitutional principles addressed and have students discuss their initial positions.
-Material Optional □ Digital camera to record the discussion □ Microphone and speaker □ Skype or other interactive communication resource □ Class Web site to post photos, videos, and other materials to document the discussion Learning Plan (45 minutes) Engage Revisit the essential question in preparation for class discussion and restate the purpose of the assessment.
+Discussion Material Optional Digital camera to record the discussion Microphone and speaker Skype or other interactive communication resource Class Web site to post photos, videos, and other materials to document the discussion Learning Plan (45 minutes) Engage Revisit the essential question in preparation for class discussion and restate the purpose of the assessment.
 If this is the first time students have engaged in a scholarly discussion with peers, provide an explanation of the format and ask for student input on managing the discussion (for example, active listening skills and taking turns).
 Explore Conduct a class discussion on the information students have collected.
 You could enhance the discussion with technology: Amplify with a microphone and speakers.
 Engage an external audience using Skype or other interactive communication resource.
 Share the discussion with a video.
 Share the discussion by posting an interview or notes on classroom Web site.
-Extend Have students revisit their research questions and initial positions and revise as necessary.
-Provide, or have student peers provide, a final round of feedback on the research questions and Evaluate initial positions.
-Look for evidence that the student is able to identify a significant question(s) , select relevant information, and use evidence to support an argument.
-In this sess as they corpeers, enal Standard 4 students he taking before The ability by Common Original tearning Material Learning Engage
+Extend Have students revisit their research questions and initial positions and revise as Evaluate necessary.
+Provide, or have student peers provide, a final round of feedback on the research questions and initial positions.
+Look for evidence that the student is able to identify a significant question(s), select relevant information, and use evidence to support an argument.